-Equity investing generally refers to buying shares of stocks in return for receiving a future payment of dividends and/or capital gains if the value of the stock increases.
-The value of equity securities may fluctuate in response to specific situations for each company, industry conditions and the general economic environments.
+Equity investing generally refers to buying shares of stocks in return for receiving a future payment of fluctuate in response to specific situations for each company, industry conditions and the general economic environments.

 Fixed Income investing generally pays a return on a fixed schedule, though the amount of the payments can vary.
 This type of investment can include corporate and government debt securities, leveraged loans, high yield, and investment grade debt and structured products, such as mortgage and other asset- backed securities, although individual bonds may be the best-known type of fixed income security.
 In general, the fixed income market is volatile and fixed income securities carry interest rate risk (as interest rates rise, bond prices usually fall, and vice versa).
 This effect is usually more pronounced for longer- term securities.
 Fixed income securities also carry inflation risk, liquidity risk, call risk, and credit and default risks for both issuers and counterparties.
 The risk of default on treasury inflation protected/inflation linked bonds is dependent upon the U.S. Treasury defaulting (extremely unlikely); however, they carry a potential risk of losing share price value, albeit rather minimal.
 Risks of investing in foreign fixed income securities also include the general risk of non-U.S. investing described below.